 I have never heard of nor seen an actual real tree in someone’s house.
-Australia is usually so dry at this time of year that I don’t even know where you would go to purchase an authentic Christmas tree — perhaps the hinterlands of southern Queensland?
+Australia is usually so dry at this time of year that I don’t even know where you would go to purchase an authentic Christmas tree.
+Perhaps the hinterlands of southern Queensland?
 Thus we have always had the same tree in a box.
-We had one tree for about twenty years before my parents upgraded (when technically they should have downgraded, which I’m working on for next year).
+We had one tree for about twenty years before my parents upgraded.
+I mean technically they should have downgraded, which I’m working on for next year.
 My family has also always attempted to put up and decorate the tree on 1st December.
 We don’t know when this tradition began but we have kind of always followed along.

 Now, this may just be my family and friends, but I have also never seen the traditional stockings hanging by the fireplace in Australia.
 This may also be because 0.1% of houses down under actually have a fireplace.
-My aunty made my brother and I these massive stockings when we were kids, which my mum still hangs up by the tree in the lead up to Christmas.
+My aunty made my brother and I these massive stockings when we were kids.
+My mum still hangs up by the tree in the lead up to Christmas.

 I love looking at Christmas light decorations.
-I just think they are magical and the people who decorate their houses are selflessly making our holiday better, by putting their money and effort into the beautiful sights and spreading the Christmas spirit.
+I just think they are magical and the people who decorate their houses are selflessly making our holiday better.
+They put their money and effort into the beautiful sights and spread the Christmas spirit.
 Some years it would just be my mum and I and others we would drag other people along.
 But we always have Christmas music playing to share in the joy.
 It was fortunate the city I grew up in used to name the best streets of lights in the local newspaper, so we knew where to go.
 LOVE.

 Christmas Eve and Day

-My family tradition is usually to bake the feast on Christmas Eve and eat the many leftovers for Christmas lunch, so my mum could relax and enjoy the day instead of spending it in the kitchen.
+My family tradition is usually to bake the feast on Christmas Eve and eat the many leftovers for Christmas lunch.
+This way my mum could relax and enjoy the day instead of spending it in the kitchen.
 We would have the usual suspects: leg ham, a roast, chicken or turkey and roasted vegetables.
-After dinner we watch Carols by Candlelight, my favourite part of the night.
+After dinner, we watch Carols by Candlelight, my favourite part of the night.
 I know it seems weird to people when we sing the same carols about a White Christmas and a Winter Wonderland, but no one made special songs for us.
-You just get used to it though, and think maybe one day you will see how Christmas is meant to be, traditionally.
+You just get used to it though and think maybe one day you will see how Christmas is meant to be, traditionally.

 On Christmas Day my family opens the presents, usually with Christmas music on and the air conditioner whirring in the background.
 Then we have breakfast and spend the day with each other, friends or family.
-More often than not we will be by the water, whether it is salt water or chlorinated.
-When I was younger we were always on the beach most of the day, but in north Queensland we are usually sitting in a pool somewhere with a drink in hand.
+More often than not we will be by the water, whether it is saltwater or chlorinated.
+When I was younger we were always on the beach most of the day.
+However, in north Queensland, we are usually sitting in a pool somewhere with a drink in hand.

 There is also a large consumption of alcohol on these days.
 Aussies drink to celebrate, and this is the biggest celebration of them all, right?

-I feel like I can’t satisfactorily write about an Aussie Christmas without mentioning how many Australians spend the day after: hungover and watching the Boxing Day Cricket Test on TV.
+I feel like I can’t satisfactorily write about an Aussie Christmas without mentioning how many Australians spend the following day.
+That is, hungover and watching the Boxing Day Cricket Test on TV.
 This is the sporting event of the summer and although I am not the biggest fan of cricket, I sometimes watch a little bit.
-Or my dad would take my brother and I to see a blockbuster movie, which debut on Boxing Day.
+Or my dad would take my brother and me to see a blockbuster movie, which debuts on Boxing Day.
 My mum and I wouldn’t brave the shops at least for a few days, because Boxing Day sales are AMAZING but hectic.

 So there you have it, an authentic and traditional Aussie Christmas in the life of my family.
-It is different, and unusual, but you get used to singing about snow whilst at the beach.
+It is different and unusual but singing about snow whilst at the beach is totally normal, right?
 I did love my White Christmas, but nonetheless Christmas to me is being with my family – under the hot sun shining on Australia.